-Wallis Giunta & Songbook VI
+Wallis Giunta & Songbook VIInterview

 Canadian mezzo-soprano Wallis Giunta is getting ready to join the Tapestry Opera team for Songbook VI, the sixth annual concert of new operatic works presented by the emerging artists of Tapestry’s New Opera 101 program.
 With her own extensive experience with traditional and new opera (Mozart’s Così fan tutte at the Canadian Opera Company, Adams’ I Was Looking at the Ceiling and Then I Saw the Sky at Teatro dell’opera di Roma), Giunta will work with these young artists alongside Tapestry’s Resident Conductor Jordan de Souza to present Songbook VI, February 5 and 6, in their Distillery District studio.